 Technology Licensing Associate

-The Office of Technology Licensing at Stanford University seeks to fill two Technology Licensing Associate 1 positions.
-In this role, you will be mentored by experienced Licensing Associates, and will collaborate with inventors to evaluate and develop technology licensing opportunities and strategies, negotiate the terms and conditions of agreements and administer patent-related activities.
-This position assumes only limited knowledge of market assessment and intellectual property protection and licensing and will offer extensive on-the-job training in these areas.
+The Office of Technology Licensing at Stanford University seeks a Technology Licensing Associate 2 to collaborate with inventors, evaluate and develop technology licensing opportunities and strategies, and negotiate the terms and conditions of agreements, as well as, oversee and administer patent-related activities.

-- Collaborate with Business Development and Marketing specialists and inventors on developing and implementing marketing strategies for new inventions.
+- Collaborate with Business Development and Marketing specialists and inventors on developing and implementing marketing strategies for new inventions in the physical sciences.

-- Participate in developing licensing strategies, identify and initiate contact with potential licensees, negotiate terms, prepare draft agreements, and close the deal.
+- Develop licensing strategy, identifying potential licensees, negotiating terms, preparing draft agreements, and closing the deal.

-- Assist in monitoring license agreements, ensure compliance with diligence terms, prepare and execute amendments, and process terminations.
+- Monitor physical science license agreements, ensure compliance with diligence terms, prepare and execute amendments, and process terminations.

 - Maintain and develop relations with licensees; monitor progress in licensed product(s) development.